VaibhaviKhachane/Expense-Tracker/README.md

 # Getting Started
 ### Project Prerequisites
-- Basic concepts of Python
+- Python version 3 or above
-- Tkinter
+- DB Browser for SQLite Database

 ### Installation Requirenments:

+**For working of these project one needs to install Matplotlib, Pillow libraries of Python.**

+**Run the following commands in your cmd to install it:**
-- pip install Pillow
+- pip install pillow
-- Pip install sqlite3
+- pip install matplotlib

-### Steps for database connectivity:

-1. Import sqlite3

-2. Create a connection object
-conn=sqlite3.connect("income.db")
- conn=sqlite3.connect("expense.db")

-3. Create cursor object
-cur=conn.cursor()

-4. Execute required query

-5. Commit

-# Running the tests
+# Features

 **View Expense tab:** It reads every row of expenses table displays on the tkinter window.

 **Add income tab:** It takes input from user about amount and source of income and store it in the income.db table in database.

-**income expense curve tab:** It contains button when clicked on it, it shows line graph between income and expense.
+**income expense curve tab:** Graphical Representation tracks the income and expense of user.

 **Outputs:**

+**Login Page**
 ![Preview of Layout](https://github.com/VaibhaviKhachane/Expense-Tracker/blob/main/Capture1.JPG?raw=true)

+**Add Income Page
 ![Preview of Layout](https://github.com/VaibhaviKhachane/Expense-Tracker/blob/main/Capture2.JPG?raw=true)

+**Income and Expense Curve**
 ![Preview of Layout](https://github.com/VaibhaviKhachane/Expense-Tracker/blob/main/Capture3.JPG?raw=true)